MICROBIAL-INSPIRED THERAPEUTICS®: A GROWING PIPELINE

 Axial is translating its innovative Microbial-Inspired Therapeutics® discovery platform into a pipeline of gut-targeted, small molecule drugs with defined mechanisms of action that mitigate the impact of disease-linked bacteria in the gut with an initial focus in neurodegenerative diseases and neurodevelopmental disorders.
 Axial’s lead programs are in Autism Spectrum Disorder and Parkinson’s disease.
 We also have demonstrated preclinical proof-of-concept in our liver disease and oncology programs, and are en route to identifying drug candidates.

 AB-2004: Redefining the treatment of irritability in autism

-AB-5006: Novel gut-restricted candidate for Parkinson’s disease
+AX-5006: Novel gut-selective small molecule candidate for Parkinson’s disease

 Axial's pipeline also includes AX-5006, a gut-selective, small molecule therapy aimed at slowing disease progression and improving the quality of life of people with Parkinson's disease (PD).
 In preclinical research, Axial has established that certain gut bacteria, specifically through the production of bacterial amyloids, contribute to gastrointestinal symptoms, motor symptoms, and brain pathology in PD.
 AX-5006 is designed to reduce bacterial amyloid aggregation in the gut, thereby alleviating symptoms and attenuating disease progression.
 Being gut-targeted, it is anticipated to have a favorable safety profile.